• Accident Guide in Tennessee

 Report to the Tennessee Department of Safety

-Such reportable accidents include those that involve personal injury, death, and property damage that exceeds $400.
-You can pick up an accident report form from the law enforcement agency or your local Highway Patrol office.
-You can also find a report form online.
+Such reportable accidents include those that involve personal injury, death, and property damage that exceeds $1500.
+You report an accident using the Owner/Driver Report (Form SF-0395).
+This form is available online, at a law enforcement agency, or your local Highway Patrol office.

 Insurance Requirements